reifyhealth/specmonstah/README.md

 relations, and a query, and it returns a map.

 The query is `[::chapter]`.
-This tells `gen-tree`, "Generate the entire graph of entities that must exist for a `::chapter` to exist.
+This tells `gen-tree`, "Generate the entire graph of entities that must exist for a `::chapter` to exist."
 Our `relations` maps specifies that a chapter refers to a book, and a book refers to a publisher.
 And indeed, the map returned by `gen-tree` has a publisher and a book, which we can access like so:

 ```clojure